Willamette Zone Fishing

-Stocked the week of June 16 with 300 rainbow trout.
+The stocking scheduled for this week has been postponed due to the 36 Pit fire south of Estacada.
 This is a small pond located next to Promontory Park and North Fork Reservoir near Estacada.

 SMITH RESERVOIR: trout

-Stocked for the last time this season in late June with 5,000 legal-sized rainbow trout.
+Stocked for the last time this season in late June.
 Smith Reservoir is north of Trail Bridge Reservoir and is accessed by turning off Hwy 126 at Trail Bridge Reservoir and following FS Road 730 north to Smith Dam.
 The reservoir is not visible from the highway and is open to year-around fishing.

 SOUTH FORK YAMHILL RIVER: trout

-Stocked the week of June 16 with 4,000 legal-sized rainbow trout.
+Stocked the week of Sept.
+8 with 1,400 rainbow trout.
 St. Louis Ponds is a 260-acre open space owned by ODFW and Marion County Parks.
 The central portion of this site is a fishing park that boasts seven ponds stocked with a variety of warm water.